polatengin/utah/docs/03-builtin-functions/template.md

   environment: ${NODE_ENV:-production}
 ```

-The "${VARIABLE:-default}" syntax provides default values when variables are not set.
+The `${VARIABLE:-default}` syntax provides default values when variables are not set.

 ## Error Handling